RayBB/openlibrary-docs/Week-2:-2017-03-08-(Wednesday,-March-8)-Open-Library-Community-Call:-Agenda-&-Minutes.md

 Let's create a button for:
 [books I own | books I've read | books I want] private lists which are private

+Stack-overflow for Open Library
+Wikipedia - every page [Work] has a discussion section